meggrooms/UFOs/README.md

 ## Summary
 While the webpage and filter are effective, there are a few drawbacks with the breadth of the filter.<BR>
 #### Drawbacks and solutions
+The filter parameters aren't as effective as they could be.
+As an example, the user may not know what city they want to search.
+In this case having a dropdown menu with available cities could be helpful.
+A resource to consider is W3School, specifically <a href="https://www.w3schools.com/howto/howto_js_dropdown.asp">this link.</a><BR>

 The summary addresses one drawback of this webpage (2 pt) The summary addresses two additional recommendations for further development (4 pt)